-Economic crisis that began in 2008 affected both Europe and our country, but especially United States.
+2008 economic crisis took effect in Europe and our country, but mainly in the USA.
 Despite all the negative effects of the crisis, it is not possible to tell the same thing for the real sector in our country in which all banks survived.
 Interest rates increased under the influence of the crisis, inflation pressure, currency fluctuations and demand shrinking both inland and outland seriously affected the real sector (Gümüş and Aydemir, 2014: 2).

-The purpose of this study is to investigate the effects of 2008 global economic crisis on the financial statements and liquidity ratios of the energy sector companies operating in Istanbul Stock Exchange (BİST).
+The aim of this study is to investigate the effects of 2008 global economic crisis on the financial statements and liquidity ratios of the energy sector companies operating in Istanbul Stock Exchange (BİST).
 2005-2008 and 2008-2013 periods were subjected to the analysis separately to reveal the pre-crisis and post-crisis periods, respectively.
 Statements were examined using ratio analysis, horizontal and vertical analyses techniques.

-According to the results, there were no financial statements identical for all companies operating in the field of energy.
-Some of the companies maintained the financial discipline and preferred a balanced growth during crisis.
-Other companies did not gave up, getting into debt and continue to grow and acquire real assets.
-Actually, every single company was affected by the crisis at different levels, because its distinct financial structure and strategic projections.
+According to the results, there was no situation which is common for all energy companies.
+Some of the companies maintained the financial discipline and preferred a balanced growth in the time of crisis.
+Others did not gave up getting into debt and continue to grow and acquire real assets.
+Eventually, every single company was affected by the crisis at different levels, because their financial structure and strategic projections are distinct.